“Made in China” – Quality and Perception: Background of Chinese Production and Exports

 Much of what enabled this incredible growth was the availability of cheap, plentiful labor.
 With hundreds of millions of people living deep in poverty, and the third largest landmass in the world, China was fertile ground for low cost manufacturing that could utilize the large amounts of unskilled labor available.
 We can see this trend reflected in Figure 1b.

 By 1989, the imports coming into the U.S. from China were still largely dominated by Apparel Manufacturing Products and Miscellaneous Manufactured Commodities with 23.96% and 18.4% respectively of total exports to the U.S., both of these being labor intensive, low-value added manufacturing sectors.
-However, by 2010 a major shift had taken place, with imports into the U.S. from the Chinese Computer and Electronic Products sector going from 9.67% in 1989 to over 36% in 2010, a massive increase in a more technology intensive, high-value added sector.
+However, by 2010 a major shift had taken place.
+Imports into the U.S. from the Chinese Computer and Electronic Products sector went from 9.67% in 1989 to over 36% in 2010, a massive increase in a more technology intensive, high-value added sector.
 By 2017, China dominated the U.S. electronics import sector, accounting for over 61% of the annual import volume, according to JOC.com.
 This is in contrast, for example, to Apparel Manufacturing whose contribution to total U.S. imports from China decreased by over 15 percentage points in the same period.

 So, with this much growth in labor intensive industries, how did China end up with a reputation for poor quality goods?
 Stay tuned for next week’s blog where we will discuss the source of this negative perception and discuss China’s major quality scandals.